jovialdude/dn0823/README.md

 ~~Holidays and price list will follow the same logic as item list.~~

-Brand and types will be enums and tool will be of specific type. rough draft for testing checkout systems
+Brand and types will be enums and tool will be of specific type. rough draft for testing checkoutService systems

 Possible updates: